 This past year alone we’ve also seen an extraordinary amount of hens go broody compared to all the years we’ve had chickens; I’m not sure if it was because they sensed their numbers were about to dwindle (we lost 4 of our oldest hens this year).
 Last year we only had one hen go broody, and the year before that we also only had one go broody, whereas this year we had 4 hens go broody all at the same time.

 When our hens go broody we don’t let them have a lot of eggs in their clutch, because unless all of the eggs are going to hatch around the same day, as soon as the chick is up and moving around, the hen will leave the rest of the eggs.
-We didn’t want that to happen so with every broody hen we’ve had, we’ve only given her 2 or 3 eggs total, and learning our lesson from previous incubations, we didn’t use any hybrid eggs, using only Maran or Ameracauna eggs.
+We didn’t want that to happen so with every broody hen we’ve had, we’ve only given her 2 or 3 eggs total, and learning our lesson from previous incubations, we didn’t take any eggs from hybrid hens, using only Maran or Ameraucana eggs.

-Two hens went broody within 2 weeks of each other; the one who went broody after stole the first hen’s clutch, so we had to split the eggs; after candling the eggs, we discovered that not all of the eggs were fertilized, so we went back to the drawing board.
-The egg, which was stolen by the second broody hen, hatched a week later; she’s an Ameracauna Maran mix, all black.
+Two hens went broody within 2 weeks of each other; the one who went broody after, stole the first hen’s clutch, so we had to split the eggs; after candling the eggs, we discovered that not all of the eggs were fertilized, so we went back to the drawing board.
+The egg, which was stolen by the second broody hen, hatched a week later; she’s an Ameraucana-Maran mix, all black.